cfhirsch/adventofcode2024/README.md

 Part 2: This one took a little more work.
 I ended up refactoring my code a bit to handle both parts 1 and 2.
 A function common to both parts checks if a page list is valid.
 If it's not valid, and we're in part 2, then the code iterates through each item in the page list, fixing violations one at a time until there are none left, and then returns the corrected list.

+**Day 6:**

+Part 1: Straightforward.
+Read the file into a two dimensional char array, write the logic to move the guard, store every visited point into a hashset, return the number of items in the hashset at the end.